 8. He played a rare positive role in Ustadon Ka Ustad and a few more films.
 He played wicked man and local goon in most films.

-9. When his much anticipated project Noor Jahan terribly flopped at box office, he got fully sunk in debts and was not able to repay the loans.
-He even received abuses death threats for the same reason.
-He was fully heart broken.
+9. When his much-anticipated project Noor Jahan terribly flopped at box office, he got fully sunk in debt and was not able to repay the loans.
+He even received death threats for the same reason.
+He was fully heartbroken.